Resources for Congregations

 Steps Used in the Process for Finding a Senior Pastor:

-5. Pulpit Committee meets and organizes; selection of Chair, Vice-Chair and Secretary.
+5. Pulpit Committee meets and organizes; selection of Chair, Vice-Chair, and Secretary.

-9. Assess needs of congregation.
-Ohio Ministries of the Church of God can assist you.
+9. Assess the needs of the congregation.
+COGO can assist you.

 10. Pulpit Committee develops Job Description from the congregational assessments, balancing what the congregation wants with what she needs.

-11. With input from the Trustees or Governing Board create a financial package to propose.
+11. With input from the Trustees or Governing Board, create a financial package to propose.
 Be flexible so it can be worked out with the new Pastor.

 12. Sources for potential Candidates: